Waist to height ratio WHtR

 Main Content

 Acquire a flexible measuring tape or tape rule.
 Feel for your hip bone and your bottom rib, and place the tape measure evenly around your waist which is halfway between the last rib and hip bone.
 The waistline may lie directly above your umbilicus.
 (If needed, use a mirror to guide the tape straight around your waist and parallel to the ground.)
-Record the values in centimeters.
+Record the value in centimeters.

 Select gender